ashraful-alam2k/Nonlinearity-MDL/README.md

 # Multi-domain Learning for Neural Network-Based Equalizers in a Coherent Optical Transmission System: Solving the Flexibility Problem

-This repository contains source codes for training and testing Deep Neural Network (DNN) model.
+This repository contains source codes and saved models for training and testing Deep Neural Network (DNN) model.
 This models were focused on mitigating nonlinearity in optical signal propagation.
 We used Multi-domain learning approach (MDL) where multiple domains are different span/power/symbol rate in the transmission.